liuming7/Interactivemapdrawingtool/README.md

 - Draw circles by selecting a center and defining a radius.
 - Automatic calculations:
   - Line distance
+  - Multi-line distance
   - Circle radius
   - Circle circumference
-- Measurements displayed on-map and in a side panel (kilometers by default).
+- Measurements displayed on the map and in a side panel (kilometers by default).
 - Uses OpenStreetMap tiles and standard browser technologies (HTML/JS/CSS).

 ### User Interface
-- “Draw Line” button for multi-point distance measurement.
+- “Draw Line” button for a pair of point distance measurement.
+- "Draw Multi-line" button for multi-point distance measurement.
 - “Draw Circle” button for radius measurement.
 - Clear-all/reset control.
 - Responsive layout suitable for desktop and tablet.